About The Playhouse

 The support for the playhouse continues to be demonstrated through significant financial donations from Members and Patrons.
 We are extremely thankful to all the supporters, our sponsors, advertisers and volunteers who all play a large role in the operations of the theatre.

 On the administrative level, the Chester Playhouse is in good fiscal health.
-Since taking over as General Manager in 2004, overall revenues have increased almost 90%.
 We have built solid fundraising models, and to date we have had a small surplus every year through diversified revenue sources.
 As a result, the CTC has no mortgage, and has established modest reserves to support building maintenance and cash flow needs.
 The Board of Directors has established an endowment fund to secure the future financial stability of The Playhouse and the Board has worked diligently to complete the many governance requirements resulting from our participation in the Sustainability Program of the NS Foundation for Heritage and the Arts.
 The Theater has been successful in attaining continuous Financial Operating Status from the Province of Nova Scotia, as well as a series of project grants from the Province of Nova Scotia, The Canada Council and Canadian Heritage.

 The future for theatre and the arts is very challenging, yet we look forward to the creative process that develops on all levels of our operation to ensure our long term viability.